 In addition, certain of our lease agreements include co-tenancy and/or sales-based provisions that may allow a tenant to pay reduced rent and/or terminate a lease prior to its natural expiration if we fail to maintain certain occupancy levels or retain specified named tenants, or if the tenant does not achieve certain specified sales targets.
-Our occupancy at our consolidated centers has increased from 92% at the end of 2020 to 95% at then end of 2021.
+Our occupancy at our consolidated centers has increased from 95% at the end of 2021 to 97% at the end of 2022.
 If our occupancy declines, certain outlet centers may fall below the minimum co-tenancy thresholds and could trigger many tenants ability to pay reduced rents, which in turn may negatively impact our results of operations.